fieldmuseum/EMu-IPT-Prep/README.md

 Information on how to structure data/reports from EMu is at the top of each script.

 ## IPTac.R
-  - prepares EMu Catalogue and Multimedia data as an [Audubon Core](https://github.com/tdwg/ac/blob/master/docs/termlist.md) extension for multimedia associated with occurrences.
+  - prepares EMu Catalogue and Multimedia data as an [Audiovisual Core](https://github.com/tdwg/ac/blob/master/docs/termlist.md) extension for multimedia associated with occurrences.
   - IPTac_v1.R is an older version (pre-CT scan data) for preparing Multimedia with a simpler record structure

 ## IPTcd.R